 - Identify the main characters.
 Who were the most influential people?
 How long were they part of the story?
 How did they define what happened?
 Identify them and where they fit into the story so the reader recognizes them if they are mentioned again.

 - List life events in chronological order.
-Remember, autobiographies are written in the order events occured, making it easier for a reader to follow along.
+Remember, autobiographies are written in the order events occurred, making it easier for a reader to follow along.
 Associate dates with all the events that are shared, like a timeline.

 - Expand some events into more detailed stories.
 Some life events deserve a little more narrative.
 For those extra impactful ones, feel free to break out of a matter-of-fact manner of storytelling and add in some emotion and drama.
 Spend more words on these life-changing instances.

 - Write an opening and a closing.
 Once a lifetime’s worth of events is accounted for, it’s easier to summarize and extract the main points to convey to a reader, and frame the autobiography with opening and closing statements.

 Tips for Writing Good Autobiographies